Austrocidaria prionota

 Austrocidaria prionota is a species of moth in the family Geometridae.
 It is endemic to New Zealand.
 It is found in the South Island and is regarded as being uncommon.
+Larvae of this species have been recorded as feeding on Myrsine divaricata as well as on species of Coprosma.
+Adults are nocturnal and are attracted to light.

 Taxonomy

-This species was first described by Edward Meyrick in 1883 using specimens collected at Castle Hill and Dunedin and given the name Arsinoe prionota.
+This species was first described by Edward Meyrick in 1883 using specimens collected at Castle Hill and Dunedin, and given the name Arsinoe prionota.
 Meyrick described the species in more detail in 1884.
-In 1886 Meyrick recognised that the genus name he had used for this species had been used previously and renamed the genus in which he placed this species as Anachloris.
+In 1886 Meyrick recognised that the genus name he had used for this species had been used previously and renamed the species with the genus Anachloris.
 In 1917 Meyrick synonymised Anachloris with Hydriomena.
 George Hudson described and illustrated the species both in his 1898 book New Zealand Moths and Butterflies (Macro-lepidoptera) and in his 1928 book The Butterflies and Moths of New Zealand using the name Hydriomena prionota.
-In 1971 J. S. Dugdale placed this species within the genus Austrocidaria.
-Dugdale suggested that A. prionota may actually be the same species as Austrocidaria lithurgia.

-The lectotype specimen is held at the Canterbury Museum.
+In 1939 L. B. Prout discussed this species under the name Euphyia prionota.
+However 1971 J. S. Dugdale placed this species within the genus Austrocidaria.
+In that same publication Dugdale suggested that A. prionota may actually be the same species as Austrocidaria lithurgia.
+However in 1988 Dugdale reaffirmed this species placement within the genus Austrocidaria.
+The male lectotype specimen is held at the Canterbury Museum.

 Description

+Meyrick described the species as follows:

 Hudson described the species as follows:

 A. prionota is likely variable in appearance.
 This species has been confused with Austrocidaria cedrinodes as the two species are similar in appearance.
-However they can be easily distinguished from each other as A. prionota has a complete lack of antennal pectinations.
+However they can be distinguished from each other as A. prionota has a complete lack of antennal pectinations.

 Distribution

-This species is endemic to New Zealand.
-This species occurs in the South Island and has been collected at Gouland Downs in the Kahurangi National Park, as well as at Castle Hill in Christchurch and in Dunedin.
+This species is endemic to New Zealand, and occurs in the South Island.
+It has been collected at Gouland Downs in the Kahurangi National Park, as well as at Castle Hill in Christchurch and in Dunedin.
 It is regarded as not common and difficulty has been had sourcing specimens good enough for the addition of this species into a photographic database.

 Biology and behaviour

 The larvae of A. prionota have been recorded feeding on Myrsine divaricata as well as on species of Coprosma.
 This species is on wing in January and October.
 The adult moth is regarded as being a medium flyer with the ability to remain active in light breezes.
-An adult moth is attracted to light and has been collected via Robinson light trapping.
+Adult moths are nocturnal and are attracted to light and have been collected via Robinson light trapping.